-In this section, we quantify the welfare loss induced by the prize (the D triangle in Figure 1) by calibrating a structural model of demand for books.
+The empirical results of Sections 6 and 7 show that the Booker reduces consumer ex post satisfaction from reading a book due to a misalignment between the tastes of the jury and those of consumers, while the theoretical discussion in Section 2 argues that such a misalignment would result in a welfare loss.
+In this section, we quantify that welfare loss (the D triangle in Figure 1) by calibrating a structural model of demand for books.
 Specifically, our approach consists of simulating consumer surplus in a counterfactual world where the Booker does not exist and comparing it with consumer surplus in the status quo where the Booker does exist.